otaria-o/omina_have-a-nice-day/README.md

 # omina_have-a-nice-day
-a morning card: I wish you a good day
+a morning card: I wish you a good day;
+an interactive canvas